karoletrych/compiler/README.md

         return a.ToString() + b.ToString();
     }
 Types of parameters need to be specified.
 The return type can be omitted.
-The compiler is be able to infer it.
+The compiler will be able to infer it.

     fun exampleFunction2 (a : int) (b : float)
     {